 Excessive Heat

-High temperatures cause undue stress on a parrot’s body, especially larger birds with more muscle mass.
-Since parrots don’t have sweat glands, they cool off with the following:
+High temperatures cause undue strain on a parrot’s body, especially larger birds with more muscle mass.

 - Water.